erionshalaa/SmartWrist/README.md

 # <img src="https://github.com/user-attachments/assets/f16be41b-29e7-438e-9290-1a59e011f134" alt="Logo" width="120" height="100">

-This project is developed for the courses **Web Development and Design** and **Introduction to Web Programming**.
-It is an e-commerce platform designed for selling smart watches.
-The project features a robust backend built with ASP.NET Core MVC and a dynamic frontend for administrators, also in ASP.NET Core MVC.
-Additionally, a React.js frontend is implemented for client interactions.
+This project was developed for the courses **Web Development and Design** and **Introduction to Web Programming**.
+It serves as an e-commerce platform specializing in smart watches.
+The backend is built using ASP.NET Core MVC, providing a robust foundation.
+Administrators interact with a dynamic ASP.NET Core MVC frontend, while clients use a React.js frontend for their interactions.

 ## Tech Stack

-- **Backend:** ASP.NET Core MVC
+- **Backend:** ASP.NET Core MVC with Entity Framework Core
 - **Admin Frontend:** ASP.NET Core MVC
 - **Client Frontend:** React.js
 - **Database:** MSSQL